narie-monarie/Golang-Gass/README.md

     ![[easy Explanation]](./images/goImages2.jpg)

-    - The cars are the go routines[independent running tasks]
+    - The cars are the go routines [independent running tasks]
     - The road is the threads they are running on
     - Go runtime as the traffic controller directing traffic
     - Go routines like threads share the same address space

+- Common golang execution
+    1. There is allocation of memory for the program
+    2. Start the main goroutine of our program
+    3. Run the program on a thread
+    4. Execute the code
+    5. Shut down and clean up once the program completes

     ```go
     package main